barrycug/vector-tiles-producer/README.rst

 Use it!
 -------

     Chose a tile (for the whole world: z=0, x=0, y=0).
 This is the area for which you want to create subtiles until the maxz zoom level.
-If you want compressed tiles, compress should be 1, else 0.
 Give then a path to your Mapnik stylesheet (xml).
+If you want compressed PBF tiles, add the --compress option, else you will get uncompressed PBF tiles.

     ::

-        ./create_tiles z maxz x y compress path/to/stylesheet
+        ./create_tiles z maxz x y [--compress] path/to/stylesheet

     To get informations about the created tiles, I have modified a bit the Mapnik-vector-tile's "tileinfo" example to read easily the informations of a vector tile.